 He continued these daily activities for eleven years from 1894 to 1905, when the senior disciples of Srimad Andavan Ashramam approached a 76-year old disciple of Srimad Periandavan, Sri Kadanthethi Sathavadanam Varada Vedantachar Swami, to accept the renunciate sannyasa order, and ascend the acharya-pitam of the Srimad Andavan Ashramam.

-Accordingly, Srimad Srinivasa Shatakopa Yatheendra Maha Desikan, the 38th pontiff of the Ahobila Mutt, who was camping nearby at Narasimhapuram, awarded the sannyasa order to Kadanthethi Swami in the presence of a large Srivaishvaite gathering.
-Thus 76 year old Kadanthedhi Swami became the next pontiff of the Srimad Andavan Ashramam with the name, Sri Srinivasa Ramanuja Maha Desikan, and became known as Srimad Kadanthethi Andavan.
+Accordingly, Srimad Srinivasa Shatakopa Yatheendra Maha Desikan, the 38th pontiff of the Ahobila Mutt, who was camping nearby at Narasimhapuram, awarded the sannyasa order to Kadanthethi Swami in the presence of a large Srivaishnava gathering.
+Thus 76 year old Kadanthethi Swami became the next pontiff of the Srimad Andavan Ashramam with the name, Sri Srinivasa Ramanuja Maha Desikan, and became known as Srimad Kadanthethi Andavan.

 He received the ochre robes of the sannyasa order from the holy hands of Srimad Kadanthethi Andavan in October 1908 in the Tamil month of Avani in the sashti-samvatsara year of Kilaka, and accepted the name, Srimad Vedanta Ramanuja Maha Desikan.
 He was called Srimad Therazhundur Andavan and also became known fondly as Srimad Nammandavan.